-- Where does UWG come from?
+1. Where does UWG come from?

-a.
+- a.
 What factors have contributed to UWG's success?

-b.
-With a state of the UWG of the Galaxies of the Galaxies of the UWG of the Galaxies of the Galaxies of the UWG of the Galaxies of the Galaxies of the UWG of the Galaxies of th

 - b.
 What vision brought UWG this far?

 - 2. What is UWG?

 - a.
 What is the business of UWG?

 - b.
 Who is UWG?

 - c.
 Who are UWG's competitors?

 - d.
 What statistics measure UWG's performance and health?

 - e.
 What are UWG's internal strengths and weaknesses?

 - f.
 What are the external opportunities and threats UWG must contend with?

 - 3. Where is UWG going?

 - a.
 What vision will take UWG where it wants to go in the next five years?

 - b.
 What qualitative objectives will implement that vision?

 - c.
 What quantitative goals will let us judge our progress?

 - d.
 What will it take to succeed?

 - e.
 How does UWG make it happen?